Laura Ward

 Chicken is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-Tuna is an oily marine fish not only high in protein but also omega 3 fatty acids, essential oils needed by every cat to sustain life.
+The fourth ingredient is fish (sardine and tuna).
+Tuna and sardine are oily marine fish not only high in protein but also omega 3 fatty acids, essential oils needed by every cat to sustain life.

 The seventh ingredient is fish oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.